efeelize/eng/bec/record/phase_1/Day_17.md

 ## PART I.
 ### subordinate assessments
 - provide valuable development guidance
-- praticularly effective in evaluating the supervisor /'suːpəvaɪzə/'s interpersonal skills.
+- praticularly effective in evaluating the supervisor /'suːpəvaɪzə/' s interpersonal skills.
 ### peer feedback
 - fellow employee often see different dimensions of performance and can readily identify leadership and interpersonal skills along with other strengths and weakness of their co-workers.
 - funish more accurate and vaild information than appraisals by superiors /suː'pɪərɪə/
 - be the heart of excellent in teamwork

 ### customer service feedback
 - focuses on the quality of the team's or agency's results
 - the customers tend to be more satisfied,and the business performance tends to be better.

 ## PART II.manage ineffective performances
 ### training
 - offering relevant and effective training would improve the employee's ability
 - increase the knowledge and skills needed for effective performances.

 ### transfer to another job or department
 - make full use of an employee's strengths,while avoiding weaknesses
 - provide the employee with freshness,excitment,expecation and confidence.